John Maxwell (British Army officer): Easter Rising

 However, British Prime Minister H. H. Asquith and his cabinet soon became concerned with the speed and secrecy of events, and intervened in order to stop more executions.
 In particular, there was concern that DORA regulations for courts-martial were not being applied.
 These regulations called for a full court of thirteen members, a professional judge, a legal advocate, and for the proceedings to be held in public, provisions which could have prevented some of the executions.
 Maxwell admitted in a report to Asquith in June that the impression that the leaders were killed in cold blood and without a trial had resulted in a "revulsion of feeling" that had emerged in favour of the rebels, and was the result of the confusion between applying DORA as opposed to martial law (which Maxwell had actually pressed for from the beginning).
 As a result, Maxwell had the remaining death sentences commuted to penal servitude.
 Although Asquith had promised to publish the court martial proceedings, the transcripts were not made public until 1999.

+In late May, Maxwell persuaded the government in Westminster to have Captain John Bowen-Colthurst tried for the murders of Thomas Dickson, Patrick MacIntyre and Francis Sheehy-Skeffington by court martial rather than by civil court.
+For this trial, the official transcript was never published, but the court martial was held in open court.

-Leaving for England later in 1916, this was Maxwell's last posting in Ireland.
+This was Maxwell's last posting in Ireland as he left for England later in 1916.